Applying for Carer's Allowance

 Carer's Allowance is normally paid directly into any account of your choice which accepts Direct Payment of benefits.
 This might be a bank, building society, or other account provider.
 You may be able to get someone else to collect your Carer's Allowance if you wish.
 For help with this contact your bank, building society or other account provider.

-If you would like more information about how you can be paid by other means contact the Disability and Carers Service.
+If you would like more information about other ways you can be paid, contact the Disability and Carers Service.

 Effect on other benefits and entitlements

-Claiming Carer's Allowance may affect any other benefits, allowances, pensions and entitlements you, or the person you care for, are receiving.
+Claiming Carer's Allowance may effect any other benefits, allowances, pensions and entitlements you, or the person you care for, are receiving.

 How to claim

-Do not claim Carer’s Allowance until the person you care for is awarded Attendance Allowance or Disability Living Allowance, but you must claim Carer’s Allowance within three months of the Attendance Allowance or Disability Living Allowance decision being made or you could lose benefit.
+Do not claim Carer’s Allowance until the person you care for is awarded Personal Independence Payment, Disability Living Allowance, Attendance Allowance, Constant Attendance Allowance or Armed Forces Independence Payment, but you must claim Carer’s Allowance within three months of the decision being made or you could lose benefit.